-Response Rates and Attrition
+Completion Rates and Panel Attrition

 |Base year||Comparison year||Active in base period||Active in comparison period||% active||% attrition|

 This table shows attrition for 2006 in 2007 was 15 percent.
-That is, of the 341 respondents who completed the household-information survey at least once in 2006, 51 (or 341 less 290), or 15 percent, did not do so in 2007.
+That is, of the 341 active respondents in 2006, 51 (or 341 less 290), or 15 percent, were no longer active in 2007.
 Similarly, it shows an attrition rate of 11 percent for 2007 respondents in 2008.
-The attrition rates have been between 6 and 13 percent annually.
+The attrition rates have been between 6 and 15 percent annually.

 Panel members generally do not give notice about their intent to leave the panel; rather, they simply stop participating in surveys.
 To avoid retention of disinterested panel members, RAND periodically attempts to contact members who have not been active for more than a year removes from the panel those who no longer wish to take part or cannot be contacted.